Sarpanch shot dead by terrorists on outskirts of Srinagar | Law-Order

 The Resistance Front (TRF), a shadow outfit of the banned Lashkar-e-Taiba, has claimed responsibility for the attack in the summer capital of Jammu and Kashmir.

-Bhat had been provided with security and lodged at a hotel in Srinagar but he had ventured out discreetly on Wednesday when he was attacked by the terrorists at Khanmoh on the outskirts of the city, they said.
+Bhat had been provided with security and lodged at a hotel in Srinagar but he had ventured out discreetly on Wednesday when he was attacked by the terrorists at Khonmoh on the outskirts of the city, the police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)